The Separation of $NP$ and $PSPACE$: Preliminaries

-\begin{lemma}[Theorem 7.4 (b) in \cite{Pap94}, p.
-147] Suppose that $f(n)$ is a proper complexity function.
-Then {\em NTIME}$[f(n)]\subseteq$ {\em DSPACE}$[f(n)]$.\footnote{ To show this, we require the so-called {\it Tape compression} Theorem from \cite{HSL65}.} \end{lemma} \begin{proof} Consider a language There is a precise nondeterministic Turing machine $M_0$ that decides $\mathcal{L}$ in time $f(n)$.
-We shall design a deterministic machine $M_1$ that decides $\mathcal{L}$ in space $f(n)$.
+There is a precise nondeterministic Turing machine $M_0$ that decides $L$ in time $f(n)$.
+We shall design a deterministic machine $M_1$ that decides $L$ in space $f(n)$.
 The deterministic machine $M_1$ generates a sequence of nondeterministic choices for $M_0$, that is, an $f(n)$-long sequence of integers between $0$ and $d-1$ (where $d$ is the maximum number of choices for any state-symbol combination of $M_0$).
 Then $M_1$ simulates the operation of $M_0$ with the given choices.
 This simulation can obviously be carried out in space $f(n)$ (in time $f(n)$, only $O(f(n))$ characters can be written!).
 However, there are exponentially many such simulations that must be tried, to check whether a sequence of choices that leads to acceptance exists.
 The point is that they can be carried out one-by-one, always erasing the previous simulation to reuse space.
 We only need to keep track of the sequence of choices currently simulated, and generate the next, but both tasks can easily be done within space $O(f(n))$.
 The fact that $f$ is proper can be used to generate the first sequence of choices, $0^{f(n)}$. \end{proof}